Guide to TPO Roofing

 TPO roofing is typically based on polypropylene and ethylene-propylene rubber.
-These two materials are polymerized together to produce TPO roofing membrane, which is flexible at low temperatures, resistant to ozone and algae and generally considered environmentally friendly and safe to install.
+These two materials are polymerized together to produce the TPO single-ply roofing membrane, which is flexible at low temperatures, resistant to ozone and algae and generally considered environmentally friendly and safe to install.

 Thermoplastic products have been used in various applications since the 1980’s.
 Since then, thermoplastics have continued to expand, formally being introduced to the roofing industry in 1989 as non-reinforced sheet.
 In 1993, non-reinforced thermoplastic roofing was replaced with membrane containing reinforcing fabric.
 Since that time, TPO single ply membrane roofing has experienced a surge in popularity and is now the fastest growing segment of the single ply roofing industry in the U.S